bdesmarais/ai-policy-science-use-public/README.md

   "LLM", "ChatGPT", "foundation model", "computer vision", "facial recognition", governance terms like "algorithmic transparency").
 - **Contextual references captured**: URLs, DOIs, and arXiv IDs appearing in AI statements (for context only; no scoring).

+### Legacy (deprecated)

+- `structured_references.py` implemented a Semantic Scholar/OpenAlex-based pipeline with aggressive query compaction and rate limiting.
+It is no longer part of the primary workflow and is retained only for reference.

 ### File structure (example)